truckershitch/cncjs-pendant-gamepad/README.md

 * `-f, --fake` Use a fake socket server and display cncjs messages to console instead
 * `--help` bring up a help listing of all options

-The most important options are --port (-p) to specify the communications port to the controller, and --controllerType (-t) to specify the type of controller you are running (Marlin, Grbl, etc).
+The most important options are --port (-p) to specify the communications port to the controller, --baudrate (-b) to specify the connection speed, and --controllerType (-t) to specify the type of controller you are running (Marlin, Grbl, etc).
 If you don't know your port number, use the --list (-l) option to see a list of ports to try.

+Here is how those options are used.
+If CNC.js is already connected, the port is used to locate the existing connection and no reconnection or change is made to baudrate or controller.
+However, if CNC.js is not connected, then these parameters are used to establish a connection to the controller.

 To start the pendant server, run a command similar to this: